Raghib6289/POSTIN/README.md

 Review our Code of Conduct.

 📄 License
-Distributed under the MIT License.
+Distributed under the GPLv3 License.